knuesel/callisto/README.md

 The manual call to `json(...)` is currently required to avoid issues with relative file paths between the user root and the package root.
 This should be solved once Typst gets a `path` type.

+For more examples see the test files, in particular [api.typ](tests/api.typ) and [render.typ](tests/render.typ).

+## API

+The API is centered on the following main functions:

+- `config`: takes settings and returns functions with some parameters preconfigured.
+- `sources`: takes a cell specification and returns raw blocks with the cell sources.
+Each raw block
+- `cells`: a lower-level function to get raw cell dicts reflecting the notebook JSON structure, with minimal processing applied (see below).

+proc

 ### Main functions

 -  `config`: accepts all the parameters of the other main functions, and returns a dict with all main and auxiliary functions preconfigured accordingly.
 Also returns a `template` function for the whole document, to be used together with `render(template: "plain")`.